emdant/FoundryScripts/README.md

 # FoundryScripts
-Some JS scripts I made for my games using Foundry VTT.
+Some JS scripts I made for my games while using Foundry VTT.